visgl/luma.gl/dev-docs/RFCs/v8.0/luma-refactor.md

 We could also potentially move the core/geometry into math.gl

-2. Structure modules around meaningful themes.
+### Structure Modules Around Meaningful Themes

 I propose reducing the number of modules to five, around the following themes:

-### Constants
+#### Constants

 The `constant` module would remain as it is now.

-### Low-level
+#### Low-level

 luma.gl would would contain two low-level modules:
 - `shader-tools`: Current ShaderTools and shader debugging tools from current debug module
 - `context-tools`: Current webgl-polyfill and webgl-state-tracker, and context debugging tools from current debug module

-### Mid-level
+#### Mid-level

 The `webgl` module would remain as it is now

-### High-level
+#### High-level

-A new `engine` module would contain the higher-level constructs in luma.gl including objects, resource management, rendering, GPGPU, etc.
+A new `engine` module would contain the higher-level constructs in luma.gl including models, resource management, rendering, GPGPU, etc.

-3. Rewrite documentation and examples around the new themes and focus on luma.gl's strengths:
+### Rewrite Documentation and Examples

+Documentation would be rewritten to focus on the API itself and structured around the new themes.
+Users will be assumed to intermediate to advanced WebGL users, so presentation of basic WebGL concepts would be removed.
+Examples would present API features, with a few showcase pieces.
+Focus would be on luma.gl's strengths, including the following:
 - Polyfilling and ease of debugging
 - Shader composition system
 - Interoperability with other systems
+- Flexible, composable tools
 - Testability

-Assume users are intermediate to advanced WebGL users.
-Don't present basic WebGL concepts.
-Instead focus on API features and how to use the different parts together.
-Examples should present API features, with a few showcase pieces.